elevati/starterkit-ios/README.md

-How to use iOSStarterKit ?
+How to use iOS Starter Kit ?
 ==============
     •	Clone the project
     •	Open the project with Xcode